spack/spack/lib/spack/docs/tutorial_basics.rst

 Spack packages can also have variants.
 Boolean variants can be specified using the ``+`` and ``~`` or ``-`` sigils.
 There are two sigils for ``False`` to avoid conflicts with shell parsing in different situations.
-Variants (boolean or otherwise) can also be specified using the same syntax as compiler flags.
-Here we can install HDF5 without MPI support.
+Variants (Boolean or otherwise) can also be specified using the same syntax as compiler flags.
+Here we install HDF5 without MPI support.

 .. code-block:: console